romasahani/Hotel_management_system_c-/README.md

 * iostream :- For standard input and output
 * vector :- For vector container
 * Algorithm :- For searching, sorting, counting, manipulating
-* String :- To create, inspect, and modify the sequence of character
+* String :- To create, inspect, and modify sting
 * fstream :- To create files, write information to files, and read information from files